Linkedin Tips & Strategies

 Master LinkedIn Search Filters

-LinkedIn's free search filters are powerful.
+LinkedIn's search filters are powerful.
 Don't just type a name into the search bar.
-Click "All filters" and narrow your search by:
+Use "All filters" to narrow your search by:

-• Connections: Start with 2nd-degree connections, as you have a mutual contact in common, which makes outreach feel warmer.
+• Connections: Start with 2nd-degree connections, as you have a mutual contact in common, making outreach feel warmer.

 • Locations: Target specific cities, states, or countries where your clients are.

-• Current Company: Search for people at specific companies you want to work with.
+• Current Company: Search for people at companies you want to work with.

-• Title: This is the most direct filter.
-Use specific job titles like "Marketing Director" or "Head of Sales" to find decision-makers.
+• Title: Use specific job titles like "Marketing Director" or "Head of Sales" to find decision-makers.

 Join Niche Groups and Engage

-LinkedIn Groups are hubs where professionals in your industry gather to discuss challenges, ask questions, and share insights.
-Find groups where your ideal customers hang out.
-Don't just join and start posting links to your services.
-That's a surefire way to get ignored or banned.
+LinkedIn Groups are hubs where professionals in your industry discuss challenges and share insights.
+Find groups where your ideal customers gather.
+Don’t just post links to your services.

-Instead, follow the 80/20 rule: spend 80% of your time providing value (answering questions, sharing helpful tips, participating in discussions) and only 20% of your time subtly promoting what you do.
-People in groups are there to learn, and by positioning yourself as a helpful expert, you’ll naturally attract attention and build trust.
+Follow the 80/20 rule: spend 80% of your time providing value (answering questions, sharing tips) and only 20% of your time subtly promoting your services.

 Create Content That Attracts Inbound Leads